 A worker is someone who has a contract with their employer, which is either:

-- a contract to provide services or to do work personally.
+- some other contract to provide services or to do work personally (other than for your own clients and customers as a genuine self-employed business).

 Your employment status does not automatically depend on how your employer refers to you or even what is written in your contract.
 What really matters is what happens in practice when you are at work.